andreareed/auth-base/README.md

 ### Jump Start your App!

 The initial setup of a full stack app can be time consuming.
 Auth Base was created to alleviate much of that boilerplate work.
-Build with [Create React App](https://facebook.github.io/create-react-app/), Auth Base runs on [Hapi](https://hapijs.com/) and comes preconfigured to work with [Knex.js](https://knexjs.org/) on a PostgreSQL database.
+Build with [Create React App](https://facebook.github.io/create-react-app/), Auth Base runs on [Hapi](https://hapijs.com/) and comes preconfigured to work with [Knex.js](https://knexjs.org/) and [Objection.js](http://vincit.github.io/objection.js/) on a PostgreSQL database.
 It includes register, login, and logout functions, as well as authenticating users via JSON web tokens.
 A number of other things such as [Redux](https://redux.js.org/), [Redux Thunk](https://github.com/reduxjs/redux-thunk), and [React Router](https://reacttraining.com/react-router/web/guides/quick-start) have been included as well, to make life easier and get you up and running faster.

 ## Getting Started